Financial help and resources for cancer patients

 • Gaps in federal programs: Employment insurance sickness benefits can provide cancer patients with up to 26 weeks of financial assistance if they can’t work, receiving 55% of their earnings up to a maximum of $668 a week.
 However, this won’t last forever and not everyone qualifies.

 • Lack of private insurance: Some employees have no private insurance coverage.
-In a recent study, 20% to 30% per cent of Canadians rely solely on government benefit programs or have no coverage at all.
+In a recent study, 20% to 30% of Canadians rely solely on government benefit programs or have no coverage at all.

 • Travel expenses: Travelling to receive treatment or access services can be hugely expensive, especially for Canadians living rurally.
+For example, a patient in Northern BC might travel 8+ hours for specialized treatment, requiring accommodation and meals.
+Some provinces offer travel assistance programs, but coverage varies.

 • Childcare and housekeeping: Parents with cancer may struggle to look after their children or keep the house running smoothly, especially if they are a single parent.